 Keywords: Systems analysis and design, System development life cycle (SDLC), Collaboration, User requirements, Requirements analysis & specification, Active learning, Role-play, Cost benefit analysis

-Download this article: JISE - Volume 28 Number 1, Page 1.pdf
+Download this article: JISE - Volume 28 Issue 1, Page 1.pdf

 Recommended Citation: Mitri, M., Cole, C., & Atkins, L. (2017).
 Teaching Case: A Systems Analysis Role-Play Exercise and Assignment.
 Journal of Information Systems Education, 28(1), pp. 1-10.